 Those who frequent fast food stores will tell you that the Arch represents one half of a McDonalds logo.
 In jest perhaps, but I’m sure there are people out there who still sincerely believe that.
-So it was with total surprise when browsing a book about how it was designed and built, I discovered that the company which won the tender to put it up was coincidently called The McDonald Construction Company.
+So it was with total surprise when browsing a book about how it was designed and built, I discovered that the company which won the tender to build it was coincidently called The McDonald Construction Company.
 Weird, but true ….

 Next up was to cruise the Mississippi on the Tom Sawyer Riverboat.
 The journey goes for a few miles north against the incredibly strong current of the river and then it turns around and virtually floats back south in neutral.
 The skipper provides valuable info on the history of the river through St Louis and its significance to the country as a whole.
 The barge traffic which constantly plies north and south is impressive.
 The tug boat captains are amongst the highest paid in the country such is their skill in manoeuvring the barges along the 3,734 km river and all it locks.
 It is not unusual to see 15 barges tied together three wide and longer than the longest aircraft carrier in the middle of the Atlantic Ocean.
 But these guys have just the width of the river in which to work their magic.